felixroz/energy-study-case/readme.md

 kubectl apply -f ./repository/yamls/airflow/crb-spark-operator-airflow-processing.yaml
 ```

-- Make your Kubernetes Connection by accessing the tab "Admin" > "Connections" name it as "kubeconnect"
+- Make your Kubernetes Connection by accessing the tab "Admin" > "Connections"
+    - name it as "kubeconnect"
+    - select the service Kubernetes
+    - mark the box "in-cluster"